CIS-566-Fall-2023/hw00-intro-base/README.md

 # Outcome
 ![](./capture.png)
-- Implement Worly noise and use it for alpha blend
+- Implement Worley noise and use it for alpha blend
 - Color gradient
 - Use FBM noise to modify the vertices on the sphere and cube
 - use sin, cos functions to modify vertices on the cube